danieljlepiscopo/ccna-homelab/README.md

 ![Logical Topology](topology/logical-diagram.png)

 ## Recent Lab Updates
-As of October 2025, this homelab has completed 14 out of 18 planned labs.
+As of October 2025, this homelab has completed 15 out of 18 planned labs.
 From the last lab, the homelab currently demonstrates:
-- Verifying CDP is globally configured on all switches/routers
+- Created the topology for how NAT would work on my homelab
-- Enabled/verified LLDP is configured on all switches/routers
+- Explained, configured, verified, and removed Static NAT/Dynamic
-- Compared the differences between the protocols
+- Ended the lab with NAT Overload (PAT)

 ## Goals
 - [x] 1.
 Cable and Power On Devices